PronovixOutlearn/outlearn-d8coder/modules/applying.md

 <!-- @link, "url" : "https://drupalwatchdog.com/volume-4/issue-1/migrate-overview", "text" : "I have understood there are no `hook_update_N()` implementations any longer for major version upgrades", "title" : "Migrate Overview", "description" : "This unorthodox decision was made to support substantial improvements in Drupal’s major version upgrade process by introducing a robust new sub-system based on the popular contributed modules Migrate and Migrate D2D" -->

+A good Drupal coder should have a starting point for migration-related documentation, too.

 <!-- @link, "url" : "https://drupalwatchdog.com/volume-4/issue-1/migrate-api", "text" : "I have learned the core of the Migration API", "title" : "Migrate API: Technically speaking", "description" : "The migrate API works with plugins and stores the configuration for those plugins in a configuration entity.
 There are a number of plugin types offered: source, process, and destination are the most important" -->

 <!-- @section -->

 # Configuration Management Initiative (CMI)

+Configuration management has some roots in the Drupal 7 era.

 <!-- @link, "url" : "http://nuvole.org/blog/2014/jun/06/configuration-management-drupal-7-drupal-8", "text" : "I have seen the relation between CMI (in core) and Features (as a contrib module)", "title" : "Configuration Management: Drupal 7 to Drupal 8", "description" : "Nuvole gave two talks about the current status of Configuration Management in Drupal 8 at European Drupal events in 2014.
 Developers attending the events were mostly interested in how the future Drupal 8 Configuration Management capabilities will compare to Drupal 7, with and without the Features module" -->

+Forms may have their initial configuration values in `.settings.yml` files.

 <!-- @link, "url" : "https://docs.acquia.com/articles/drupal-8-configuration-forms-and-cmi", "text" : "I have understood the basics of the Config Management", "title" : "Configuration forms and CMI", "description" : "This lesson introduces both a special type of form called a configuration form and the Configuration Management Initiative (CMI), which describes the effort made to gather the multiple sources of configuration information and functions in Drupal 7 into a single system in Drupal 8" -->

+Configuration has its own entities.

 <!-- @link, "url" : "https://docs.acquia.com/articles/drupal-8-configuration-and-config-object", "text" : "I have learned about config entities", "title" : "Configuration and the config object", "description" : "Drupal 8 provides a Config object that we can use to interact with the configuration.
 Some classes already have it available through dependency injection" -->

+Did we mention you should bookmark some resources, like this one?

 <!-- @link, "url" : "https://www.drupal.org/developing/api/8/configuration", "text" : "I have bookmarked the Config API documentation page from d.o", "title" : "Configuration API in Drupal 8", "description" : "The configuration API provides a central place for modules to store configuration data.
 This data can be simple configuration like your site name, or more complex information managed with configuration entities, such as views and content types", "imageUrl" : "https://www.drupal.org/files/drupal%208%20logo%20isolated%20CMYK%2072.png" -->

+You can add your own stuff to a configuration entity's form.

 <!-- @link, "url" : "http://www.webomelette.com/drupal-8-custom-data-configuration-entities-using-thirdpartysettingsinterface", "text" : "I have seen how to properly hook into the forms of config entities (without hooks, actually)", "title" : "Custom data on configuration entites using the ThirdPartySettingsInterface", "description" : "We are going to look at how to use the ThirdPartySettingsInterface to add some extra data to existing configuration entities.
 For example, if you ever need to store some config together with a node type or a taxonomy vocabulary, there is a great way to do so using this interface" -->

+With the advent of CMI, all Drupal 8 developers should know the basics of the core-supported configuration workflow.

 <!-- @link, "url" : "https://drupalwatchdog.com/volume-5/issue-2/configuration-workflow", "text" : "I have learned the basics of the config workflow", "title" : "Configuration workflow", "description" : "Large website projects involving multiple people in different roles face special challenges.
 The work needs to be coordinated and scheduled in such a way as to allow for parallel development of different parts of the project on different systems" -->

-Configuration workflow (ie. how to export config, move it around with git, import it on the other instance, etc.) will be covered on the upcoming sitebuilder path mode detailed.
+Configuration workflow (ie. how to export config, move it around with git, import it on the other instance, etc.) will be covered later.

 <!-- @section -->